The Footage Is Clear. They Came Back Anyway.

 Intervention: What Changes When Someone Is Actually Watching

 When a ValleyGuard operator is watching the live feed, the sequence changes completely.
 The AI camera detects activity.
-The alert goes to a US-based Intervention Specialist who assesses the feed in real time.
+The alert is sent to a US-based Intervention Specialist, who assesses the feed in real time.
 If the activity is unauthorized, a live audio warning goes through the on-site speaker immediately.

 Neither incident produced a loss.
-That's real-time human intervention doing what cameras alone can't.
+That's real-time human intervention doing what cameras can't.

 ValleyGuard for Active Los Angeles Construction Sites